qdebove/My_First_Game_PvP/README.md

 NEWS : Now, the client side is jQuery free, so VanillaJS will not worked on all browser (for example, see http://caniuse.com/#search=event for event...).
 26/03/17 NEWS bis : Server side refactored thanks to typescript (and so POO).
+25/04/17 : FINALLY WebSocket are ready thanks to socket.io !!!

 # My First Game